LiliLIN0324/GBDT/README.md

 ### 05 - PDP result compared with GBDT and SDEM

 ![](fig/111.png)
 ↑ This is the final PDP I decide.
-I finally decide the final method.
+I finally decide the method 3.

 |predict|![](fig/GBDT_SDEM%20effect.jpg)|